AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 #### Pattern parsing

-For cases when the number is formatted in some other manner, patterns can come for rescue.
+When the number is formatted in some non-standard way you can use a pattern.
 The parsing is executed using the *Java* class `DecimalFormat`, whose [documentation](#https://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html) provides the most comprehensive explanation of patterns and their usage.

 Pattern contains a positive and negative subpattern, for example, `#,##0.00;(#,##0.00)`.
 Each subpattern has a prefix, numeric part, and suffix.
-The negative subpattern is optional; if absent, then the positive subpattern prefixed with the minus sign ('-' in most locales) is used as the negative subpattern.
+The negative subpattern is optional; if absent, the positive subpattern prefixed with the minus sign ('-' in most locales) is used as the negative subpattern.
 That is, `0.00` alone is equivalent to `0.00;-0.00`.
 If there is an explicit negative subpattern, it serves only to specify the negative prefix and suffix; the number of digits, minimal digits, and other characteristics are all the same as the positive pattern.
 That means that `#,##0.0#;(#)`